spatts14/Xenium_5k_analysis_pipeline/docs/RSE_best_practices.md

 You can define workflows in YAML files that specify the steps to be executed when certain events occur, such as pushing code to the repository or creating a pull request.
 These workflows can include running tests, checking code style, and deploying code to production environments.

 In this repository, we have a `.github/workflows/ci.yml` file that defines a CI workflow.
 This workflow is triggered on every push and pull request to the main branch.
 It runs tests using `pytest`, checks code style with `ruff`, and builds the documentation using `mkdocs`.
-We also have additional workflows for testing markdown files ``.github/workflows/ci.yml` and running the `pre-commit` hooks.
+We also have additional workflows for testing markdown files `.github/workflows/link_checker.yml`.

 ### Pre-commit